 Photographers need to have contract agreements in place that includes a scope of work section.
-This allows you to determine all aspects of the services that need to be provided and calculate the associated cost and expenses before determining the price.
+A contract allows you to identify all aspects of the services that need to be provided and calculate the associated cost and expenses before determining the price.
 For example, a client may prefer hard copies or a photo book as their finished product, whereas others may be happy with a digital version.
 Nonetheless, there is some direct cost involved that should be factored into the total price that photographers should pass along to their clients.
 Otherwise, they will be paying for those items out of their pockets, which will eat into their profits.
 Having a contract in place allows photographers to factor in all costs and expenses prior to preparing and sending out photography price quotes and before performing the work.

 Well-structured pricing practices for photographers are crucial to success for a photography business.
 We hope that the insights in this guide have helped you figure out your pricing model based on these considerations:

 - What's your business model

 - What are your reasons for pricing the way you do?

 - What's your perceived value that you are projecting?

 - What are the add-ons that you are offering to increase revenue?

 - What are your competitors charging?

 - Are you going to charge based on images or based on your time?

 Here are some of the approaches you can take to build your pricing model:

 Rates Based on Use of Images

 Check out this photography pricing calculator by the Association of Photographers, which can calculate each image rate.

 Also, see this rights-managed image pricing calculator by Getty Images.